WesleyAC/deeplinks/docs/readme.md

 Users can select text on the site as the normally would, and when they do, the [fragment identifier](https://en.wikipedia.org/wiki/URI_fragment) (the thing that comes after the `#` in the URL) changes.
 If they want to share the text they have selected, they simply copy the URL, including the fragment identifier.
 When someone else visits that URL, the same bit of text will be selected and scrolled into view.

 That description makes it sound a little complicated, but it's actually pretty simple and intuitive once you start playing with it — go check it out!
+If you're interested in knowing the details of how it works under the hood, check out [`docs/design/`](/docs/design).

 ## Goals